whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Bind-Password.md

 + A: Requires the creation of a Bind Shell with password protection through the Assembly language, and converting such into shellcode.
 + B: The discussed Bind Shell provided during the course should be modified, in order that it no longer possesses any form of NULL bytes (00).

 As exercise A is already quite a complex and long exercise, the first assignment will be segmented in two different posts, thing which may repeat within the second assignment.
+During the length of this post, you will observe the solution for exercise A.
 Moreover, the main idea of a Bind Shell and process of programming such has already been explored [here](https://whitecr0wz.github.io/posts/SLAE-Bind/).
-Therefore, I thought of focusing the blogs topic on the new addition regarding the password protection instead, which is by itself rather complex.
+Therefore, I thought of focusing the blog's topic on the new addition regarding the password protection instead, which is by itself rather complex.

 ##### Theory